lizmat/articles/p6c-ending.md

 # The End Of p6c

-In the past 2 years, module distributions in the Raku Programming Language that were being published through the original (but deprecated) "p6c" ecosystem, were no longer being harvested by the [default "zef" harvester](https://raku.land/github:ugexe/App::ecogen).
+In the past 2 years, module distributions in the [https://raku.org](Raku Programming Language) that were being published through the original (but deprecated) "p6c" ecosystem, were no longer being harvested by the [default "zef" harvester](https://raku.land/github:ugexe/App::ecogen).
 But they were still being harvested by the Raku Ecosystem Archive harvester.
-But this also stopped with the [0.0.26 release of Ecosystem::Archive::Update](https://raku.land/zef:lizmat/Ecosystem::Archive::Update/changes?v=0.0.26).
 And thus, any updates to these distributions remained visible.

+But this harvesting stopped with the [0.0.26 release of Ecosystem::Archive::Update](https://raku.land/zef:lizmat/Ecosystem::Archive::Update/changes?v=0.0.26).

 > The reasoning for no longer supporting the "p6c" ecosystem is explained in the problem solving issue ["Preparing the Raku Ecosystem for the Future"](https://github.com/Raku/problem-solving/issues/316).